-Michael Bustamante is a doctoral student in the Department of History at Yale University.
-At the time of the interview, he was research associate for Latin America studies at the Council on Foreign Relations in Washington, D.C., a position he held from 2006-2009.
+Michael Bustamante is an associate professor of history at the University of Miami.
+At the time of filming, he was a doctoral student in the Department of History at Yale University and a research associate for Latin America studies at the Council on Foreign Relations in Washington, D.C., a position he held from 2006-2009.
 He collaborated on a number of policy reports and participated in fact-finding trips to Bolivia, Brazil, and Cuba.
 Bustamante received his BA from Yale University.
 In 2005, he was a visiting student researcher at the Institute of Cuban History in Havana, Cuba.
 He is also co-author of “Buena Vista Solidarity and the Axis of Aid: Cuban and Venezuelan Public Diplomacy,” Annals of the American Academy of Political and Social Science, March 2008.

 Bustamante’s videos are used in this Choices Program curriculum unit:

 History, Revolution, and Reform: New Directions for Cuba